uit-hdl/chatbot-for-mental-health/prompts/mental-health/overseer.md

 Respond in the following format:

-{"tag": <conclusion>, "motivation": <summary of motivation>}
+{"flag": <conclusion>, "motivation": <summary of motivation>}

-The summary is a VERY brief text of length < 30 words.
-Set "motivation" to "" if tag is "SUPPORTED".
+The summary is a VERY brief text of length < 20 words.
+Adress the bot directly.
+If the flag is "SUPPORTED, set `"motivation": ""`.
 Example:

-{"conclusion": "WARNING", "motivation": "The text says nothing about the effect of exercise on Scizophrenia"}
+{"flag": "WARNING", "motivation": "Your statement is not well supported, the text says nothing about the effect of exercise on Scizophrenia"}